chessboards/youtube-subscription-manager/README.md

 * Google services like Youtube comments, Google classroom aren't working!

     - Visit the pinned issue under Issues at the top of the page.
 There you will find instructions.

+If you have any other questions or problems, refer to the Issues tab.
+If there isn't an issue already created, feel free to do so.

 # Upcoming??

 * Webcrawl option for export if xml download button breaks (v2)